Ballymacarrett: 19th century

+Belfast Poor Law Union was formed on 1 June 1839 and assigned two out of 22 members of its Board of Guardians to Ballymacarrett.
+Ballymacarrett was greatly impacted by the famine, but had difficulties obtaining government assistance because it was officially treated as separate from Belfast.
+In 1840, the reforms of the Municipal Corporations Act added Ballymacarrett to the corporation of the town of Belfast.

+Ballymacarrett was incorporated into the municipal boundaries of Belfast in 1852.
+In 1853, the landowner of the townland, Baron Templemore planned a sweeping redevelopment of the area, which would have replaced it with a planned suburb.
+Templemore Avenue was built under this plan before the scheme was abandoned due to cost.

+20th century

 The Troubles

 In some ways the ward has been a microcosm of the Northern Ireland troubles.
 The June 1970 "Battle of Saint Matthew's" occupies an important place in Irish republican history after a gun battle between republicans and loyalists, who were accused of attacking the church.
 Loyalists counter this with claims that three Orange Order members were killed after returning from a parade.
 The Historical Enquiries Team (HET) confirmed the loyalist version of events.
 It is seen as one of the key developments in the rise to prominence of the Provisional IRA.
 Similarly on the Ballymacarrett side of the peaceline, Protestant residents have claimed that Republicans are engaged in attacks on Protestant homes which amount to 'ethnic cleansing' – claims which Republicans dispute and deny.

 2011 East Belfast riots

 Ballymacarrett and the nearby Newtownards Road played a key part in what became known as the 2011 Northern Ireland riots.
 At first, the riots were only located in the area and were known as the 2011 East Belfast riots but by July, the riots had spread to other parts of the country.
 During the riots, the Protestants in the area were going against Short Strand Catholics.